 Uses in Turkish Cooking

-In Turkish cuisine, ginger is often used in spice mixes, particularly in those meat dishes and some sweet confections.
+In Turkish cuisine, ginger is sometimes used in spice mixes, particularly in those meat dishes and some sweet confections.
 It adds a warm, spicy kick to dishes.

 Famous Turkish Dish Featuring Ginger

 Ginger is commonly used in the seasoning of ‘Tavuk Şiş,’ Turkish chicken skewers.
-It adds a subtle warmth and spice to the marinade, enhancing the flavor of the grilled chicken.
+It adds a subtle warmth and spice to the marinade, enhancing the grilled chicken’s flavor.

 3. Dried Dill (Dereotu)